DanRoscigno/DocusaurusAlgoliaCustomMetadata/README.md

 - GitHub issues filed by readers
 - StackOverflow questions

-In addition to asking people about search results I query the Algolia API each week.
+In addition to asking people about search results, I query the Algolia API each week.
 In my environment the causes of zero results are 1) failing to add a new configuration parameter, 2) failing to add a new feature, or 3) not having a Pinyin term on a feature page.
 This is the query used to return the list of queries with no results:

 ```yaml
 echo "## Algolia top failed searches" >> feedback.md